 However, as time went on, I started to feel a little disillusioned with my volunteer program.
 I loved my life and work in Cambodia, but the organization I chose to complete my program with left a lot to be desired.
-I started growing weary of living in accommodation where the staff were not helpful, where cockroaches roamed around my food, where red ants crawled out of my bed to nibble on my legs at night, and where, despite it being something I paid for, my room was never cleaned.
+I started growing weary of living in accommodation where the staff were not helpful, where cockroaches roamed around my food, and where red ants crawled out of my bed to nibble on my legs at night.
 I knew I was living in a country where the things I was frustrated with were privileges.
 I knew that I should be grateful for what I had.
 And I was.
 I started to feel disappointed in myself for feeling the way that I was, even though I knew I had every right to be since I had invested a lot of money into a program that promised certain things and now was not delivering them.
 My feelings spiraled, and eventually I reached a precipice: either I leave Cambodia while I could still honestly say that I loved it, or I could stubbornly trudge on and risk ruining my experience.

 Needless to say I chose the former, and I regret nothing.

 I spent a lot of time feeling self-conscious about my decision.
-I felt like a failure for not making it the full twenty four weeks.
+I felt like a failure for not making it the full six months.
 I felt like an imposture for being frustrated by things like insects and lack of staff support.
 However, I know that those feelings are false.
-Whatever my original intention, I made it seventeen weeks in Cambodia, and then another three (ish) in Thailand.
-I was away from home and normalcy and living it up in South East Asia for twenty weeks, for five whole months.
+Whatever my original intention, I was away from home and normalcy and living it up in South East Asia for five whole months.
 That is an accomplishment.
 That is something that I am proud of.
 And that is something that changed me for the better.
 No one can take it away from me.

 Not that I am a guru or someone old enough to offer any kind of legitimate advice, but I am going to give some anyway.
 There is nothing wrong with deciding not to do something.
 It doesn’t indicate weakness or inability.
 If it is not something that will further happiness, then don’t do it.
 Stubbornly doing something that results in misery is not as noble as it may seem.
 In my opinion, it is far better to step away from toxicity and instead go after things that yield happiness, even if it means “being a quitter” in some people’s eyes.